 Retrace your steps to the Kilkenny Ridge Trail and resume hiking south to the summit of The Bulge, before climbing steeply to Mt Cabot, passing a summit sign at 10.8 miles.
 Beyond the summit, the trail passes a side path that leads to an unreliable and often hard-to-find spring (it’s best not to count on this water source) before arriving at the former Mt Cabot Fire Wardens Cabin.

-Passing through the junction, continue heading south towards North, Middle, and South Weeks Mountains, passing through fern carpeted forest and moss covered trees.
-The forest here is unlike any other area in the White Mountain.
+Passing through the junction, continue heading south towards North, Middle, and South Weeks Mountains, passing through fern-carpeted forest and moss-covered trees.
+The forest here is unlike any other area in the White Mountains.